ShayNehmad/make-git-better/README.md

 #### What if I f-ed it up

 Good!
 That's a good way to learn.
 You'll need to figure out how to return things to their original state and start over :)

+#### What do I do with the flag

+You passed this stage of the CTF.
+Check out the next stage 👀

 ## License